Cinema & Me

 Ever gotten out of mind-bending, puzzling dream that when you wake up, you will be left thinking about the dream all the time?
 That the thought never leaves you at once and you keep thinking about it obsessively?

-That gives an almost literal explanation about Inception
+That gives an almost literal explanation about Inception.

 Calling it a high-concept thriller is a grave understatement, for the film, being a genre-bending work of art, rises above possible explanations.
 Those who wish to leave the dream away will be drawn back to pieces by pieces recollection, be it the use of Edith Piaf's "Non je ne regrette riens", the ensemble cast that forms as a whole inseparable unit, or the mind of Christopher Nolan.
 Keeping and improving a story for more than a decade do not necessarily make it overcooked.
 Inception is a film that will be analyzed, studied, interpreted and re-interpreted to uncover its endless layers.